Projects

 Aims of the Project

-In the short-term, I plan to learn about virtual reality landscapes and spatial soundscapes via a combination of stereoscopic image capture, field sound recording, MIDI data processing, computer software instruction and mixed reality experiences.
+In the short-term, we plan to learn about virtual reality landscapes and spatial soundscapes via a combination of stereoscopic image capture, field sound recording, MIDI data processing, computer software instruction and mixed reality experiences.